 Both the Herbert Wertheim College of Engineering and the MBA program at the University of Florida consistently receive excellent rankings.
 The program is also respected by the nation’s best companies.
 Graduates from the Engineering Management on-campus program have been placed with such companies as IBM, Intel, i2 Technologies, Accenture, and Ernst & Young.
 The most common student employers include Lockheed Martin, Northrop Grumman, Harris Corporation, Siemens Energy, the US Military, Disney, and NASA.

 The program began in its outreach format in 1996.
 Since that time, we have rotated locations several times in response to demand.
 OEM has been well received by students and, by all apparent means of evaluation, is a success.
 It is offered annually, with a new program beginning each August.
-To date, more than 750 students have chosen to enhance their career opportunities by enrolling in this engineering master’s degree option.
+To date, more than 750 students have chosen to enhance their career opportunities by completing this engineering master’s degree option.

 Offerings to date